SenecaCountyOhio/SenCO-GIS-Guide/Guides/03_Auditor_WebGIS.md

-# Seneca County Auditor's Office's WebGIS
+# Seneca County Auditor WebGIS
-#### Author:
-Brendan Cullen
-GIS Programmer/Analyst
-Seneca County Auditor’s Office
-October 2019

 The [Seneca County Auditor](http://www.senecacountyauditor.org), has a [WebGIS](http://www.senecacountyauditor.org/Map.aspx) that is used internally